TylerAndreasen/product/README.md

 2. Extract and open the files your preferred Java development environment.
 3. Run the program.

+### Stakeholders
+- Players (Users) - Those interested in playing the game that is being made.
+- Maintainers/Developers - Those who are making the game.
+- Vendors - Those representing online market places from which the game could be distributed.
+- Investors - Those who supply funds to support making the game.
+- Professor Paul - Providing guidance on Agile development practices and

 ### Credits
 Created by <br/>
     CanaDev / TylerAndreasen <br/>